zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications.md

 ##What's Next?
-In the next part of this article I will not be dealing with the technology stack needed for the persistence of proto-data nor with analytics tools for domain identification.
+In the next part of this article I will not be dealing with the technology stack needed for the persistence of protodata nor with analytics tools for domain identification.
 Instead I am focusing on building networks and applications on top of a database of users of a fictional popular web application.